Ruth Paine Home: History

-After his shift on Thursday, November 21, 1963, Oswald surprised co-worker Buell Wesley Frazier in asking for a ride back to Irving on Thursday instead of the following day.
+After his shift on Thursday, November 21, 1963, Oswald asked co-worker Buell Wesley Frazier for a ride back to Irving on Thursday instead of the following day.
 Frazier, a nearby neighbor of the Paines, also worked at the Texas School Book Depository, and he and Oswald commuted together daily to Downtown Dallas.
 Lee stated that Marina had made him some new curtains for his apartment and he wanted to retrieve them.

-On the morning of November 22, 1963, Oswald retrieved his rifle from the garage, where it was concealed in a blanket on the garage floor.
+On the morning of November 22, 1963, Oswald is said to have retrieved his rifle from the garage, where it was concealed in a blanket on the garage floor.
 Leaving early before anyone was awake, and leaving cash and his wedding ring on a bedside table, Oswald reportedly then wrapped the rifle in some bulk brown wrapping paper and proceeded a half block to the home where Frazier stayed.
 He placed the package in the back seat and began the commute to the Texas School Book Depository.
-Hours later, Oswald assassinated President John F. Kennedy as his presidential motorcade passed directly in front of the building.

-Purchase by City of Irving and museum

-In 2009, the City of Irving purchased the property and began plans to restore the home.
+In 2009, the city of Irving purchased the property and began plans to restore the home.
 In an effort to return the home to its 1963 appearance, the city spent an estimated $100,000.
 Restoration began in 2011, and the Ruth Paine Home was opened as a museum on November 6, 2013.

+The museum neither encourages nor discourages the idea of conspiracy theories.